FieldingGroup/LJscatter/README.md

 ### Julia setup
-The Monte-Carlo simulation in [basisFunctionCode](basisFunctionCode) uses Julia and has only been tested with version 1.7.0.
-Julia 1.7.0 may be downloaded and installed from [here](https://julialang.org/downloads/oldreleases/).
+The Monte-Carlo simulation in [basisFunctionCode](basisFunctionCode) uses Julia and has only been tested with version 1.7.0, which may be downloaded and installed from [here](https://julialang.org/downloads/oldreleases/).
 The installation may be verified by running `julia --version` in the terminal or command prompt.

 The required dependencies are included in `Project.toml` and `Manifest.toml` and may be installed by running